 The selection of natural-origin adults for broodstock purposes conforms with federal ESA permit and biological opinion language.
-Annually, escapement targets are prioritized.
-If run size is not severely constrained, targets are prioritized to ensure a minimum number of natural-origin adults escape to spawn.
-Similarly, the release of hatchery-origin adults in natural production areas is managed.
+Annually, escapement targets are prioritized to insure that a minimum number of natural-origin adults escape to spawn.
+Similarly, the release hatchery-origin adults in natural production areas is managed.